donutyachts/aws-bootcamp-cruddur-2023/journal/week0.md

 ### 2. Set a billing alarm, Set a AWS Budget :white_check_mark:
 This was easy to do.
 Impressed with ability to not only set alerts but also apply actions to each alert.
 Did the following:
+- Created AWS Budget, MyMonthlyBudget, of $100.
+> After creating a budget, it can take up to 24 hours to populate all of your spend data.
-- Created billing alert when spend reaches 20, 40, 60, and 80 percent of budget of $100.
+- Created billing alert when spend reaches 20, 40, 60, and 80 percent of budget.
 - Created billing alert when spend is forecast to reach 100 percent of budget.
 - Created billing alert when spend has actually exceeded budget.